Skip to main content

 Tenants have a right to live in a safe property, so known issues and repairs should be carried out in a timely manner.
 If a landlord fails in their duty of care or responsibility to a tenant, they could be exposed to financial consequences.

-“Landlords have a liability exposure as soon as they own a property, so it’s really important to consider the start date of your insurance policy, particularly when the property is on the market for inspection and agents begin to take potential tenants through the property,” Colosimo says.
+“Landlords have a liability exposure as soon as they own a property, so it’s really important to consider the start date of your insurance policy, particularly when the property is on the market for inspection and agents begin to take potential tenants through the property,” Medway says.

 Liability cover: the little-known benefit included in your home insurance